sqlxpert/lights-off-aws/README.md

 * Do not allow a role that can create backups (or, in this case, set tags to prompt backup creation) to delete backups as well.

-* Note these limitations of AWS:
+* Note these AWS limitations:

-  * Authority to create an image includes authority to reboot an EC2 instance.
+  * Permission to create an image includes permission to reboot an EC2 instance.
 (Explicitly denying the reboot privilege does not help.)
 A harmless privilege is married with a potentially disruptive one.

-  * In RDS, permission to add a specific tag also includes permission to add _any other_ tags in the same API call.
+  * Permission to add a specific RDS tag includes permission to add _any other_ tags at the same time.

 ## Advanced Installation